beaujeant/beaujeant.github.io/AppSec101/cpu.md

 ### Variable pointer

 You cannot provide a variable name to the CPU, it will not understand where to find the value in memory.
-Instead, the CPU receive directly the address of the variable in memory.
+Instead, the CPU receives directly the address of the variable in memory.
 So that means whenever you ask the CPU to add the variable `a` with the variable `b`, you will need to provide to the CPU the instruction `add`, the address where the variable `a` is located in memory, and the address where the variable `b` is located in memory.
 Since this course covers only i386 (32-bit) architecture, memory addresses are always 32 bits long.
-Variable pointer can also point to an array or a structure variable that contains multiple variables a different types.
+Variable pointers can also point to an array or a structure variable that contains multiple variables of different types.

 ### Function pointer